List of Arab Club Champions Cup finals

-The Arab Club Champions Cup is a seasonal association football competition established in 1981 for top clubs of the 22 Union of Arab Football Associations member associations.
+The Arab Club Champions Cup is an association football competition established in 1981 for top clubs of the 22 Union of Arab Football Associations member associations.

 A total of 20 clubs have won the Arab Club Champions Cup.
 The first ever winners of the tournament were Iraqi club Al-Shorta.
 Iraqi club Al-Rasheed and Tunisian club Espérance de Tunis share the record for most titles, with three each.
 Al-Rasheed are the only team to have won three consecutive titles.
 Saudi Arabian clubs Al-Hilal and Al-Ittihad have been runners-up the most times, each losing three finals.
 Syrian club Al-Jaish and Jordanian club Al-Faisaly are the only teams to have reached two finals without winning the trophy.
 Saudi Arabia has provided the most champions, with nine wins from six clubs.
 The current champions are Al-Nassr, who beat Al-Hilal 2–1 after extra time in the 2023 final.